Brambly Hedge: Television adaptations

 All eight books were adapted into a stop motion television series produced by HIT Entertainment, but in a different order than the books.
 The episode "Winter Story" was premiered instead of the episode based on the first book "Spring Story".
 At the end of every episode, its summary was played alongside the credits.
 The first four episodes were animated by Cosgrove Hall Films, while the later four were animated by the then-newly formed HOT Animation.

 The series premiere was first broadcast in UK on Christmas Day 1996 on the Children's BBC block on BBC1, and it made its US debut on the Starz pay-cable network the following year.
 The series featured the voices of Neil Morrissey, June Whitfield, and Jim Broadbent among others.
-The series also aired on CBeebies between 2002-2005.
+The series also aired on CBeebies between 2002 and 2005.

 Lupus Films announced in February 2020 that they had optioned the series for a new adaptation, to premiere as a Christmas special.